yashuakrupason/fresh_works/README.md

 # fresh_works
-file based key value datastore assignment for freshworks Have done the project based on the problem statement given to me.
+file based key value datastore assignment for freshworks

-used Python for the assignment.!!
+Have done the project based on the problem statement given to me.